-When you look at it’s profile, all the flutes are in line and like little girders.
+When you look at its profile, all the flutes are in line and like little girders.
 These flutes help with strength just like girders and also keep it cost effective compared to a solid sheet.
-I don’t see rigid polypropylene in much thicker gauges than 1200mic (1.2mm) so with Correx being usually around 4 to 6mm you can quickly see why its much more economical to produce with much less material needed to manufacture.
-It’s a trade off between overall toughness and suitability against cost per sheet for its intended purpose.
+I don’t see rigid polypropylene in much thicker gauges than 1200mic (1.2mm) so with Correx being usually around 4 to 6mm you can quickly see why it’s much more economical to produce with much less material needed to manufacture.
+It’s a trade-off between overall toughness and suitability against cost per sheet for its intended purpose.

 For economical and short to medium term signage which needs to be on a rigid substrate instead of something like a vinyl banner, Correx is certainly up for the job.

 Like Correx, Akyprint is a twinwall product with a face and back sheet.
-The difference though is that instead of flutes running along the length or width of the board, dots or bubbles are inbetween the two panels.
-This creates a strong sheet that also doesn’t have the lines that can sometimes be visible on the face of a standard fluted polypropylene.
+The difference though is that instead of flutes running along the length or width of the board, dots or bubbles are in-between the two panels.
+These bubbles create a strong sheet that doesn’t have the lines that can be visible on the face of a standard fluted polypropylene.

-At this point I feel like passing the This Is Your Life red book over to Correx and watch the title credits roll.
+At this point, I feel like passing the This Is Your Life red book over to Correx and watch the title credits roll.

 As the theme tune starts, let’s give a quick recap:

-It’s a cost effective, waterproof rigid substrate that is still lightweight and durable.
+It’s a cost-effective, waterproof rigid substrate that is still lightweight and durable.
 Available in a wide number of sizes maxing out usually at 1.5 x 3m along with flutes running parallel to either width or sheet length.
-Correx lends itself to economical short to mid term outdoor signage and, useful when printing directly onto, its also available in a range of colours.
-Mentioning printing, Correx can be printed effectively using screenprint or digital UV inks.
+Correx lends itself to economical short to mid-term outdoor signage and, useful when printing directly onto, its also available in a range of colours.
+Correx printing is simple enough when using screenprint or digital UV inks.